Nicola Rossi-Lemeni

 Nicola Rossi-Lemeni (November 6, 1920 - March 12, 1991), was a basso opera singer of mixed Italian-Russian parentage.

 Rossi-Lemeni was born in Istanbul, Ottoman Empire, the son of an Italian colonel and a Russian mother.
 In his prime he was one of the most respected bassos in Italy.
 The composer Ildebrando Pizzetti wrote the opera Assassinio nella cattedrale (1958) specifically for Rossi-Lemeni.
 He was also a prize-winning poet and a painter.
+Late in his career he was a well-respected teacher.